TheDucky/ducite/README.md

 **- MySQL (known as MariaDB)**

 ## Installation
-(This is a installation guide for the Raspberry Pi 4 using Apache2.4)
+(This is a installation guide for Debian 10 Buster (Raspian) using Apache2.4)

 ## Total Beginners Guide